Freelance Solutions Designer for

 During the development cycle this server will operate on a dedicated small DELL laptop running Debian GNU/Linux as the operating system.
 Once development is closer to being stable, the server application will be migrated to an ARM based single board computer, a Cubieboard II, also configured with the same Debian GNU/Linux operating system.
 The Cubieboard II is a dual core ARM Cortex A7 CPU, based on the Allwinner A20.

-When migrated to the Cubieboard II, it will run in headless mode, that is, no physical screen or GUI environment installed to provide a lightweight system that takes very little electrical power as well as system resources.
-My hope is that this should work well as a general purpose web server for serving up all web based files and also work as a dedicated SCADA data concentrator and host for web based HMI screens to view next to real time data.
+A Cubieboard II s used as the server, running in headless mode providing a lightweight system that takes very little electrical power as well as system resources.
+My hope is that it should work well as a small web server and also work as a dedicated SCADA data concentrator and host for web based HMI screens to view next to real time data.

 I live on the small island of Tasmania, which hangs below Australia.